Skip to main content

 Comparing Ductless Mini Split vs Central Air

 Your home is your comfort zone.
 And to keep it that way during the heat of summer, most of today’s homes include some type of air conditioning system.
 With all of the options available, choosing a home comfort system can be a weighty decision.
-And if you are making the mini split vs central air comparison, you are not alone.
+And if you are figuring out “what is a split system air conditioner?” or trying to make the mini split vs central air comparison, you are not alone.
 It’s a tough choice because central air conditioner and ductless mini split systems each have advantages and disadvantages.

 Carrier is known for its leadership in traditional forced air central air conditioning, but when you make your central air vs ductless comparison, be sure to check out our complete family of ductless AC and mini split systems.